cscw2015/maverick/Final Report/final_report.md

 One area in particular that we want to focus on is the preparation and management of council meetings via technology.
 Specifically, we want to find out what technologies are used to prepare for the city council's meetings.
 What software do they use to construct their meeting agendas?
 How do they use technology to introduce new bylaws, modify them, and then finalize them?
 What steps does the city take to make this process transparent to the public?
 Do city councillors use software or other tools during meetings to facilitate the sharing of information?
 How do city councillors use software to afford the opportunity for remote participation in meetings?
 These are all questions that we wish to answer in our study.

 One of the main reasons for conducting this study is that most of the existing research about city governments is about how to improve government-citizen relations.
 There have not been as many studies on how technology plays a role in governmental organization.
 For the studies that have been conducted, many of the more prominent studies are outdated by at least 10 years, and/or focus on municipalities located in Europe or in the United States.
 By conducting this study, we offer an opportunity for the municipal government of Victoria to make their current software integration status transparent to its citizens.
-Transparency on current practices regarding software can be healthy for growth and improvement (as seen in the open source community), and research of this type can provide beneficial information to councillors on what they can do to improve their usage of technology.
+Transparency on current practices regarding software can be healthy for growth and improvement (as seen in the open source community), since it allows for the government's citizens to critique the current technological solutions (e.g. if cheaper, equally functional alternatives are available).
+As well, research of this type can provide beneficial information to councillors on what they can do to improve their usage of technology.

 To accomplish this study of Victoria's municipal government, we will be conducting interviews with its city councillors.
 This is our primary source of data, as these councillors are the primary focus of this study.
 To augment these interviews with city councillors, we will also be conducting interviews with various members of the public that are affiliated with the municipal government of Victoria, as well as at least one interview with a member of Sooke's city council for comparison data.
 Alongside these interviews, we will be observing public council meetings to see what their current practices are for conducting meetings with the public.